ayushsaini-007/kpi-anomaly-detection-automation/README.md

 1. Open `kpi_anomaly_detection.ipynb` in Jupyter Notebook
 2. Run all cells in sequence
-3. Review anomaly chart for validation
+3. Review the anomaly validation chart
-4. The final output file (`kpi_anomaly_output.csv`) will be generated
+4. The final output file (`kpi_anomaly_output.csv`) will be generated in the project directory

 ---